SiphokuhleMilliorAngela/Portfolio/README.md

 My task was to demonstrate clear, professional communication by answering questions effectively, showing that I could think on my feet while keeping my responses concise and relevant.

 -**Action :**
-To manage this, I tried to apply the STAR method in real time:
+To manage this I tried to apply the STAR method in real time:

 ° Identified the Situation quickly to set context without overexplaining.

 ° Clarified the Task in one sentence to show understanding.